Organizations across industries are looking at adjustments that may affect their employee benefits in the coming year.

 The ACA mandates certain employer-sponsored coverage responsibilities and benefits that depend on the structure and size — i.e., the number of full-time employees and full-time equivalents — of the business.

-The first provision means you need to offer minimum essential health care coverage to your full-time employees and their dependents or make an employer shared responsibility payment to the Internal Revenue Service (IRS) — also referred to as the “employer mandate penalty” — if you fail to provide coverage.
+- Employer shared responsibility provisions.
+This provision means you must offer minimum essential health care coverage to your full-time employees and their dependents or make an employer shared responsibility payment to the Internal Revenue Service (IRS) — also referred to as the “employer mandate penalty” — if you fail to provide coverage.

 The Different Types of ACA Penalties